A step by step guide to growing potatoes in buckets and other containers.

 Use a really good compost, that is nice and light, with no massive pieces in it.
 This helps the roots to penetrate through easily.
 Put a good couple of inches of compost in the bottom of the bucket.
 The buckets I use are 30L and have got four big holes in the bottom, as well as holes right around the circumference are holes, which will aid in drainage.

-Do I put broken crockery or rocks at the bottom of the container?
+Do I need to put broken crockery or rocks at the bottom of the container?

 Feeding potatoes grown in containers